by Jordan King

 With its intoxicating visual splendour, incredible central performances, and totally blindsiding dive headfirst into the maelstrom of emotions abound by loss, Pig has asserted itself not only as Nicolas Cage’s best film since Adaptation 19 years ago, but also as the finest film of 2021 so far.
 The phrase masterpiece is banded about so often that its meaning has gradually diminished over the years, and yet there is no other word for what Michael Sarnoski has produced here – this is the rare sort of film that either gets you or that you do not get.
 It got me, and I feel changed for it.

-Pig is out in cinemas now!
+Pig is out on DVD & Blu-Ray now!